52North/pubopen/communities/marketing.md

 ### The blog

-"You have something to say, and blogs provide a place to say it and be heard." more relaxed style than press releases...
+"You have something to say, and blogs provide a place to say it and be heard."
+It is more informal than press releases...

 A blog "is a discussion or informational site published on the World Wide Web and consisting of discrete entries ("posts") typically displayed in reverse chronological order (the most recent post appears first)." wikipedia...
 If you are not aware of the concept of blogging, these links provide background information:
 * http://weblogs.about.com/od/startingablog/p/WhatIsABlog.htm